 Financial advising can help relieve your stress, resolve your immediate financial problems and help you plan for the future.
-The financial advisor is trained to assist currently registered students in all aspects of financial management, including planning a budget and debt load management.
+Financial advisors are trained to assist currently registered students in all aspects of financial management, including planning a budget and debt load management.
 For more information or to schedule an appointment, please visit the SGS Financial Advising website.